stevereiner/alfresco-genai-semantic/README.md

 - ` docker compose down`
 - in `top level compose.yaml`, uncomment the line to include composing in `dbpedia-spotlight/compose.yaml`
 - Run `docker volume create spotlight-models` for storing models for multiple languages (the `dbpedia-spotlight/compose.yaml` is only configured for one english service).
 - Run `docker compose up` , can look inside dbpedia-spotlight.en container at files and see the  2.2 GB tar being downloaded and then extracted the first time to the `spotlight-models` volume.
 This can be as fast as 2.5 minutes or up to 30 minutes for me on Windows.
-(Just now on Ubuntu its taking me hours its not done yet) The english `en` folder in the spotlight-models' volume will be 4.3 GB.
+(Just now on Ubuntu its taking me over hour but then speeded up) The english `en` folder in the spotlight-models' volume will be 4.3 GB.
 - Now the alfresco-ai-applier jar can be tested with exsting alfresco content to apply the DBpedia aspect with `-applier.root.folder` `--applier.action=ENTITYLINKDBPEDIA`
 - In alfresco-ai-listener dir: `mvn clean package`
 - In alfresco-ai-listener dir: `docker build . -t alfresco-ai-listener`